Understanding the $0^{++}$ and $2^{++}$ charmonium(-like) states near 3.9 GeV: Formalism

 Note that $P_{3}^{+}$ and $P_{3}^{0}$ only appear under the combination $P_{3}^{+} + P_{3}^{0}$ and hence we introduce $P_{3}=P_{3}^{+} + P_{3}^{0}$ as the parameter to be fitted.

 The $D^+D^-$ and $D_s^+D_s^-$ invariant mass distributions are then given by

 and the $D^+D^-$ helicity angular distribution reads

-where $[s_i,s_f]=[15,16]\,\rm GeV^{2}$ is the energy region corresponding to the helicity angular distribution. $H_{S2}$ is a normalization constant for the $D_s^+D_s^-$ invariant mass distribution, and $p_{1(2)}$ is the magnitude of the three-momentum of the $K^+$ in the rest frame of the $B^+$ meson for the decay $B^+\to K^+D^+D^-(D_s^+D_s^-)$ and $q_{1(2)}$ is the magnitude of the three-momentum of the $D^+(D_s^+)$ in the c.m. frame of the $D^+D^-(D_s^+D_s^-)$ pair.
-We have introduced a phase factor $e^{i\alpha}$ to account for the interference between the $0^{++}$ and $2^{++}$ components in the angular distribution. {This interference vanishes when integrating over $z_B$ in Eq.~\eqref{eq:invmassdist_DDbar_Bdecay}.} In addition, $c$ is a free parameter introduced as a background without interference, but finally it turns out that from the best fit it is compatible with zero within errors and therefore, we will drop this parameter in the following analysis.
+where $[s_i,s_f]=[15,16]\,\rm GeV^{2}$ is the energy region corresponding to the helicity angular distribution. $H_{S2}$ is a normalization constant for the $D_s^+D_s^-$ invariant mass distribution, and $p_{1(2)}$ is the magnitude of the three-momentum of the $K^+$ in the rest frame of the $B^+$ meson for the decay $B^+\to K^+D^+D^-(D_s^+D_s^-)$ and $q_{1(2)}$ is the magnitude of the three-momentum of the $D^+(D_s^+)$ in the c.m. frame of the $D^+D^-(D_s^+D_s^-)$ pair. {Here for the $B^+ \to D^+D^-K^+$ reaction, we consider the $D\bar D$ rescattering (the coupled-channel $D^{(*)}\bar D^{(*)}$-$D_s^{(*)}\bar D_s^{(*)}$ system with $0^{++}$) and the $2^{++}$ resonance.
+Rescattering and possible resonances such as the $X(2900)$ in the cross channels ({\it i.e.}, $DK$ and $\bar D K$) are not explicitly taken into account While their effects can lead to nontrivial structures in $DK$ and $\bar D K$ invariant mass distributions, their projections to the $D\bar D$ distribution in the region of interest is rather flat (see Fig.11 of Ref.~\cite{LHCb:2020pxc}).
+The amplitude of such contributions, which are parameterized into the $P_i$'s and $H_D$ parameters, is complex because $DK$ and $\bar DK$, as well as other channels that couple to them, can go on-shell, and the phases of its projections to different partial waves of $D\bar D$ are not the same.
+Consequently, we have introduced a phase factor $e^{i\alpha}$ to account phenomenologically for such contributions to the interference between the $0^{++}$ and $2^{++}$ components in the angular distribution.} {This interference vanishes when integrating over $z_B$ in Eq.~\eqref{eq:invmassdist_DDbar_Bdecay}.} In addition, $c$ is a free parameter introduced as a background without interference, but finally it turns out that from the best fit it is compatible with zero within errors and therefore, we will drop this parameter in the following analysis.

 {The formulas used to fit the experimental data read

 with $\Delta N_i$ the events in each energy bin and $A_i$ the corresponding normalization constants with unit of MeV$^{-1}$. $\Delta m_{D^+D^-}^2=3.7\times10^4$ MeV$^{2}$, $\Delta m_{D_s^+D_s^-}=20$ MeV and $\Delta z_B=0.067$ are the corresponding bin widths in experiments.
 Note that $A_1=A_3$ can be absorbed by productions and $A_2$ by $H_{S2}$.}